GalleriaJS/galleria/docs/options/index.rst

 - :doc:`trueFullscreen` Makes Galleria enter a native fullscreen mode where supported.

+- :doc:`videoPoster` Defines if a poster image should be used for videos

 - :doc:`vimeo` Sets options for the Vimeo player

 - :doc:`wait` Defines if and how Galleria should wait until it can be displayed using user interaction.